adoptium/adoptium.net-redesign/content/blog/a-summary-of-the-july-2022-retrospectives/index.md

 author: shelleylambert
 description: This post summarizes the retrospective assessment of the July 2022 CPU and various respins thereafter.
 tags:
-  - Temurin
+  - temurin
-  - AQAvit
+  - aqavit
 ---

 ## Introduction

 As most of our large consumer base already knows, Eclipse Adoptium is *the* community 'build, distribution and verification' project for the upstream OpenJDK project.
 We serve up millions of binaries per week, as can be seen in the [download trends in our dashboard](https://dash.adoptium.net/).
 We deliver these binaries in the most transparent manner.
 There is no 'mystery meat' in our recipe.
 In the spirit of such great transparency, this post serves to share our insights of the post mortem analysis of our most recent release activities.

 We follow a strict regime of continuous improvement at the project, which means after each of our release cycles, conducting thorough [retrospectives](https://github.com/adoptium/adoptium/issues/155) on what went well, what did not go well, and what actions are needed to improve in the future.

 ## Goals and Metrics

 All good retrospective activities start with "what were we trying to achieve"?
 During the July Critical Patch Update (CPU), we were targeting to deliver 42 different 'products', which is essentially the platform/version combinations of Eclipse Temurin that we build, test and distribute at the project.

 Based on download numbers, we have divided these products into 'primary' and 'secondary' platforms.
 We focus our efforts on the primary platforms first to get these into the hands of our users as quickly as possible.
 Currently, x64 Linux, x64 Windows and x64 Mac are the leading downloaded platforms, so they are categorized as 'primary' platforms.
 The remaining platforms are categorized as 'secondary' platforms.
 Within the secondary platforms, some may even be considered 'best effort' platforms which as the name suggests are put at the bottom of the priority list.

 To keep our goals simple, we aim to release the primary platforms within 2 days of the final OpenJDK source code being available.
 For secondary platforms, our target is to release within 7 days of the source code availability.
 These are summarized in a release status issue to communicate on-going status to the community.
 The July release activities were tracked in [adoptium/issues/153](https://github.com/adoptium/adoptium/issues/153).

 For the original GA tags for July, you can find our 'scorecard' on how we did.
 64.3% were released within the targeted timeframes, 37.7% were not released within targets.
 Of the ones that were not released within targets, 7 of them missed the targets by more than 5 days, which I will retrospectively refer to as "the Sickest Seven".
 For a detailed breakdown of these targets per platform and version, see [adoptium/issues/157](https://github.com/adoptium/adoptium/issues/157).

 ## The Sickest Seven

 As [issue 157](https://github.com/adoptium/adoptium/issues/157) describes, 7 of the 42 products released badly missed the target goals (by 5 or more days).

 Let's look at the Sickest Seven, and determine next actions for improvement.
 From the initial July release activity, the *Sickest Seven* (7 products that took more than 5 business days over the 2 or 7 day target to publish), plus the *two outliers* from the respins:

 | Platform | Version | Days over Target | Underlying Reasons / Notes | Actions to Improve |